Resources for Small Businesses and Residents

 The Open Streets program has been extended to Open Storefronts.

 Personal Care: many salons are working by appointment only, with limited accommodations for walk-ins.
-Tip generously!
+Please tip generously!

 Health Care: Local health care providers are open by appointment and are operating under stringent guidelines.
 Please don’t put off routine care!